Mal Young: Pearson TV

-He then moved on to become head of drama at the independent production company Pearson Television, where he oversaw work on ITV police drama The Bill and another soap opera, Channel 5's Family Affairs, which he created, and was executive producer on C5's legal drama series, the BAFTA-nominated Wing and a Prayer.
+Young moved on to become head of drama at the independent production company Pearson Television, where he oversaw work on ITV police drama The Bill and another soap opera, Channel 5's Family Affairs, which he created, and was executive producer on C5's legal drama series, the BAFTA-nominated Wing and a Prayer.

 BBC

-From 1997-2004, he moved to the BBC to become the Controller of Continuing Drama Series for the Corporation's in-house production arm.
+From 1997 to 2004, Young moved to the BBC to become the Controller of Continuing Drama Series for the corporation's in-house production arm.
 In this role, he was responsible for overseeing the organisation's in-house continuing episodic drama series.
-Programmes he oversaw for the BBC included the soap opera EastEnders; medical dramas Doctors (which he co-created), Casualty, and the latter's spin-off series Holby City, which he created; police dramas Dalziel and Pascoe, Waking the Dead, and Merseybeat; anthology shows The Afternoon Play and Murder in Mind; legal drama Judge John Deed; rural-set Down to Earth; comedy-drama Being April; and the new version of the science-fiction series Doctor Who.
+Programmes he oversaw for the BBC included the soap opera EastEnders; medical dramas Doctors, Casualty, and the latter's spin-off series Holby City, which he co-created; police dramas Dalziel and Pascoe, Waking the Dead, and Merseybeat; anthology shows The Afternoon Play and Murder in Mind; legal drama Judge John Deed; rural-set Down to Earth; comedy-drama Being April; and the revival of the science fiction series Doctor Who, although he had left the BBC by the time the new version of Doctor Who aired in March 2005.

 19Television

 At the end of 2004, Young became head of drama at independent production company 19Television Limited, part of Simon Fuller's 19 Entertainment.
-Along with former BBC Head of Development Serena Cullen, who is now 19 Entertainment's head of development for film and television, he is charged with developing new drama formats for the UK and US markets.
-He now splits his time between the US and UK.
+Along with former BBC Head of Development Serena Cullen, he was charged with developing new drama formats for the UK and US markets, and split his time between the US and UK.
 He co-created, wrote, and produced a drama pilot for Fox in March 2007, Born in the USA.
-He then co-wrote and sold another pilot to The CW in the US, Austin Golden Hour, a real-time medical drama series format for the 2008-2009 season.
+He then co-wrote and sold another pilot to The CW in the US, Austin Golden Hour, a real-time medical drama series format for the 2008–2009 season.